Michael Rizzitello

-Michael Anthony Rizzitello (March 29, 1927 – October 26, 2005), also known as "Mike Rizzi", was a high ranking Italian American mobster in the Los Angeles crime family.
+Michael Anthony Rizzitello (March 29, 1927 – October 26, 2005), also known as "Mike Rizzi", was a Canadian-American mobster and high ranking member of the Los Angeles crime family.
 Rizzitello's criminal record stretched back to 1947.
 He was also featured in several biography novels by mobsters-turned-informants Jimmy Fratianno (The Last Mafioso and Vengeance Is Mine), Anthony Fiato (The Animal in Hollywood), and Kenny Gallo (Breakshot).

 Early life

 Rizzitello was born in Montreal, Quebec, Canada on March 29, 1927.
 He later moved to New York City and as an adult became associated with organized crime.
 He worked for "Crazy Joe" Gallo in the 1950s who was a member of the Profaci crime family (later named the Colombo crime family).
 When Gallo attempted to take over the Profaci crime family, Rizzitello was one of his key gunmen.
-Rizzitello allegedly participated in the murder of mobster John Guariglia and Paul Ricci at the HiFi Lounge in Brooklyn on November 11, 1961, along with future LA mob soldier Tommy Ricciardi.
+Rizzitello allegedly participated in the murder of mobster John Guariglia and Paul Ricci at the HiFi Lounge in Brooklyn on November 11, 1961, along with future Los Angeles crime family soldier Tommy Ricciardi.
 Soon in 1956, Mike Rizzitello moved to California.
-In California, Rizzitello first became affiliated with the Los Angeles crime family working as a debt collector and extortionist for Salvatore "Dago Louie" Piscopo along with a friend of his named Louie "Lefty" Castiglione.
+In California, Rizzitello first became affiliated with the Los Angeles Mafia working as a debt collector and extortionist for Salvatore "Dago Louie" Piscopo along with a friend of his named Louie "Lefty" Castiglione.
 He was also mentored by Joseph Sica; an associate of Piscopo.